urob/zmk-config/zmk-nodefree-config/README.md

 ╰───────╮ LH2 LH1 LH0 │ RH0 RH1 RH2 ╭───────╯
         ╰─────────────┴─────────────╯
 ```
-Schematics to all of the layout files can be found inside the corresponding definition
+Schematics for all existing layout files can be found at the top of the corresponding
-files.
+definition files.

 To use these shortcut definitions, source the definition file for your keyboard
 into your `.keymap` file.
 E.g., for a 36-key board, use: